telerik/teststudio-docs/docs-teststudiodev/prerequisites/calibrate-browsers.md

 # Calibrate Browsers

-To be able to run tests using __Test Studio Dev__ against any browser it needs to be configured accordingly.
-In this article you can find the required settings for each of the supported browsers which will ensure flawless and consistent automation process.
+A specific set of settings is required to enable each of the supported browsers for test recording and execution with Test Studio Dev and this is called __Browser Calibration__.
+Some of the browsers also require the installation of an extension.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-teststudio-overview.html %}